Excelan/StackExchange.Redis/docs/Timeouts.md

 .NET itself provides new global thread pool worker threads or I/O completion threads on demand (without any throttling) until it reaches the "Minimum" setting for each type of thread.
 By default, the minimum number of threads is set to the number of processors on a system.

-For these .NET-provided global thread pools: once the number of existing (busy) threads hits the "minimum" number of threads, the ThreadPool will throttle the rate at which is injects new threads to one thread per 500 milliseconds.
+For these .NET-provided global thread pools: once the number of existing (busy) threads hits the "minimum" number of threads, the ThreadPool will throttle the rate at which it injects new threads to one thread per 500 milliseconds.
 This means that if your system gets a burst of work needing an IOCP thread, it will process that work very quickly.
 However, if the burst of work is more than the configured "Minimum" setting, there will be some delay in processing some of the work as the ThreadPool waits for one of two things to happen
 	1. An existing thread becomes free to process the work
 	2. No existing thread becomes free for 500ms, so a new thread is created.